Rissani Souk History

 Quick Takeaways: Rissani Morocco

-Rissani Morocco is one of the most authentic desert towns in the country
+- Rissani, Morocco is among the country’s most authentic desert towns

-The weekly souk is among the most traditional in Morocco
+- The weekly souk is one of the most traditional in Morocco

-Close access to Sahara dunes makes it ideal for desert tours
+- Close to Sahara dunes, ideal for desert tours

 Final Thoughts